 Older people a priority in new manual

 Addressing some of these barriers to therapy for older adults is one of the themes in a new manual published by NHS England for commissioners and providers of Increasing Access to Psychology Therapies (IAPT) services in England.
 Although data shows that people aged 65 and over achieve recovery rates of 60.4% (compared to 46.3% of those under 65) older people remain under-represented in IAPT.
 The manual includes recommendation that IAPT services take a flexible approach to offering appointment times, session length and venue, including home visits.

 Promoting working with older people to BACP members

-We're establishing an older people expert reference group, offering members a range of opportunities to support our work to increase access and provision of therapy to older people.
+We're still inviting members to join our older people expert reference group to support our work to increase access and provision of therapy to older people.
 If you're interested, please register through the BACP volunteers scheme.